SanderMertens/flecs/docs/PrefabsManual.md

 - Inherited components can be auto-overridden on a per-prefab basis
 - Prefab inheritance makes creating variations easy
 - Prefabs can have children that are instantiated for instances
-- Instantiated prefab children can be resolved from their prefab children
 - Prefabs are runtime accessible and modifiable
 - Prefabs can be mapped to types for easy access in the C++ API
 - Natively supported by Flecs Script & the JSON serializer